nathanmentley/RemoteCongress/README.md

 If you're fetching a collection you'll want to use a media type like this:

     application/json; structure=remotecongress.signeddatacollection; version=1

-*Warning* This isn't production ready code.
-The system is doing loads of math way too often and things are slow.
-It needs a good refactoring to only verify data before appending to the chain server side, and only verify data when it's returned to the client.

 ## Next Steps